VALENTINE’S DAY SURF & TURF

 This gourmet four-course meal starts with a Roasted Beet Salad with Crispy

 Baked Goat Cheese from Sawatch Artisan Foods, on a bed of Altius Farms salad greens, followed by a luxurious Creamy Mushroom Bisque featuring MarsRoom Mushrooms.
 For the main course, we have grass-fed 8oz ribeye steaks from our friends at Rancho Largo!
-Pan-seared and topped with sweet prawns and a creamy mustard pan sauce, it’s perfect for sharing with the one you love.
+Pan-seared and topped with sweet prawns and a creamy mustard pan sauce, this family-sized healthy meal delivery box is perfect for sharing with the ones you love.
 Make sure you save some room for dessert and get yourself some delicious Raspberry Cheesecake from our friends at Kosmik Pies & Desserts.

 BEET SALAD WITH CRISPY BAKED GOAT CHEESE

 1 lb beets, trimmed, peeled, and cut into chunks

 1/2 bu carrots, trimmed, halved lengthwise, and cut into 2-inch pieces

 2 oz goat cheese, cut into 2 equal pieces

 1 tbsp white wine vinegar

 1/2 tsp shallot, minced

 1/2 tsp thyme, fresh, minced